 If you've ever heard a ringing noise in your ear, you may be experiencing tinnitus.
 However, whooshing, hissing, whistling and humming sounds can also be an indicator of tinnitus.
-There are many possible reasons why you're experiencing this ailment, as one in five Americans experiences it at some point in their life.
+Tinnitus is common, as one in five Americans experiences it at some point in their life.
 As with any medical issue that has many different potential causes, there are many different treatment options for tinnitus.

 How tinnitus is evaluated